-- Since the time I have started following the weekly planning, I have seen a big difference in my life not only at work but also in my personal life too, earlier most of the personal chores and self-care were postponed for the weekend, only to feel exhausted on weekend with all the personal tasks.
+- Since the time I started following the weekly planning, I have seen a big difference in my life not only at work but also in my personal life too, earlier most of the personal chores and self-care were postponed for the weekend, only to feel exhausted on the weekend with all the personal tasks.

 - However, now with the weekly planning that I am sharing in this post, I am able to achieve a healthy work-life balance.

 Benefits of weekly planning